aloneyal08/ComputerShop_InternetApplications/README.md

 * Admins can suspend accounts of suppliers to prevent their products being shown
 * Admins and suppliers can view statistics using interactive graphs set by chosen parameters
 * Each supplier has their own page with recommended, popular and new products, and generated rating based on all products.
-* Users can filter search by price, discount, tags, supplier and sort by price, new, and best match.
+* Users can filter search by price, discount, tags, supplier and sort by price, new, rating, and best match.

 ## Credits